lhuntneuro/win-task-sharing-workshop/_episodes/video-lesson_1_1.md

 ---
-title: Video Lesson
+title: "Demonstration: using the WIN GitLab server to share your task"
-teaching: null
+teaching: 25
 exercises: null
 duration: null
-summary: This template shows you how to include embedded videos in your lessons.
+summary: A walkthrough, from start to finish, of setting up a repository on the WIN Gitlab server
 questions: null
 objectives: null
 keypoints: null